famarting/appctl/README.md

 # Appctl

+Appctl is a developer oriented multi-purpose command line tool.
+It allows you to abstract the tipical commands you use to build, test, package,... your applications, this way you can use a similar set of commands accross all your projects, regardless of the technology used.

 ### Unified developer experience across all your projects

 Are you too lazy to write your own build scripts or your own Makefiles?
 Do you even know what `make` is?
 Do you suffer from having several projects written with different technologies and you always struggle to remember how to build/test/package each one?